XDpartypooper/TeamSprintProject/README.md

 added connection to DB,
 code will verify if user + password is correct and return profile type that goes to the profile type page - Roy 18/10/22

+ Added create account page , will check if username or email is empty, will only print out the data - Roy 18/10/22